MyEdMentor

 In the Simulation

-In SPPIN Sim, your automation level affects your unit production cost, output consistency, defect rate and capital cost burden.
+In MyEdMentor, your automation level affects your unit production cost, output consistency, defect rate and capital cost burden.
 Full automation delivers the lowest unit cost and best defect performance at scale, but carries a high capital charge in early turns.
 Teams that sequence their automation investment — starting semi-automated and upgrading as the run progresses — often achieve the best overall score.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.